-This webinar will be led by Simon Spoerer from CQC’s Adult Social Care Policy Team.
-Simon will describe CQC’s ‘sandbox’ project to develop a flexible regulated alternative for individual care and support at home workers.
+This webinar, led by Simon Spoerer from CQC’s Adult Social Care Policy Team, discussed CQC’s ‘sandbox’ project, aiming to develop a flexible regulated alternative for individual care and support at home workers.

 Very small-scale single-handed micro enterprises are providing an increasing proportion of care and support to people in their own homes.
 There is evidence that well-run micro enterprises can foster and promote highly responsive person-centred care, prevent institutional admissions and speed up discharges.
 However, there are problems:

 - Not being registered can limit the scope of business activity due to the strict criteria that must be met for exemption from regulation

 - Regulating micro enterprises that meet the thresholds for regulation involves disproportionate time and resources for both the commission and the provider.
 CQC’s methods were developed to meet the needs and circumstances of larger ‘traditional’ care at home agencies.

 - Micro care businesses sometimes work closely with introductory agencies and other support organisations.
 This activity can take place in a legal grey area, leading to tensions and uncertainty.

 - Some people using micro businesses face taking on employer responsibilities.
 Many do so willingly and successfully, but others struggle to do so, and don’t have access to family members or friends willing to do so for them.
 Taxation arrangements are complicated and sometimes hirers have ended up with large unexpected tax bills.

 - Lack of regulation in this sub-sector brings additional risks for people.

 CQC’s community care and support teams sandbox is developing and testing a new regulated service type for ‘umbrella bodies’ that recruit and support self-managed teams of care and support workers, informed by the ‘Shared Lives’ service model.

 Simon will set out what’s been achieved and learned in the project so far, and the timelines for decisions about future policy and methods.